-Catholic Responsible Investing (CRI) is our unique approach to socially responsible investing, or SRI, which can mean different things to different people.
+Catholic Responsible InvestmentsSM (CRI) is our unique approach to socially responsible investing, or SRI, which can mean different things to different people.
 To some, SRI is purely negative screening, and to others it’s shareholder engagement, ESG (environmental, social and governance factors) integration, positive purchasing or community investing.
-CRI is designed specifically to help Catholic institutions pursue their missions by seeking to provide sound financial returns while remaining faithful to the ethical and social teachings of the Catholic Church.
+CRI is designed specifically to help Catholic institutions pursue their missions by seeking to provide sound financial returns while remaining faithful to the moral and social teachings of the Church.

 Leaders of Catholic institutions believe in the importance of mission.
 The organizations they lead inspire people to create a world that protects and promotes the God-given dignity and worth of every person.
 The services they provide, including pastoral guidance, education, healthcare, and charitable services rely in part on financial resources.
 Ensuring those resources are invested wisely is a critical component to pursuing their mission and achieving their goals.